FAQS

 At Acton Academy Redding we believe in learning to be and learning to do and an important part of this is encouraging kids to take responsibility for their own behavior and hold those around them to a high standard.
 When something isn’t working, we want our students to work together to solve the problem, not look for an adult to solve it for them.
 This creates a sense of independence and confidence that will serve them well in all areas of life.

-We believe that children learn best when working with children younger and older than themselves rather than split up into groups based solely on age.
-In addition to individualized curriculum, all ages of students work together in groups.
+We believe that children learn best when working with children younger and older than themselves rather than split up into groups based solely on age (or grade level).
+In addition to some individualized curriculum, all ages of students work together in groups in the studio.
+This is based on the work of John Dewey and Maria Montessori.

 Kids who love to learn, are curious, self-motivated, and respectful.
-Our environment is an accelerator for the independent learner who can tackle challenging questions, follow instructions, and solve problems.
+Our environment is an accelerator for the independent learner who can tackle hard questions, is willing to engage with unfamiliar challenges, can follow instructions, and solve problems.

 We take our commitment seriously when we promise to deliver a transformative education experience for young people at Acton Academy Redding.
 Since we are a small school, we make sure that we have the resources necessary to keep this promise for each family that joins us.
 Currently, we have had success with young people who experience ADD/ADHD, dyslexia, and some minor forms of autism.
 We are not currently equipped to serve young people with other specific learning needs.

 We respect and incorporate Maria Montessori’s philosophy but, we are not a Montessori school.
+Our Spark studio for our youngest learners looks similar to a Montessori school with many of the same works.
 We also use the latest interactive technologies, hands on projects and the Socratic Method for discussions.

 At Acton Academy, we believe in the power of balance.
 Using the incredible, self-paced eLearning tools now available, we are able to provide the rigor needed for learning math, vocabulary, spelling and grammar in about 90 minutes each day, while freeing up the rest of the day for engaging, project-based learning.
 The two are highly complementary.